cbl-nabi/RNAC/README.md

 The code has been tested with Python 3.6 (conda) and Ubuntu 14.04.

 The sample gtf files have been provided in the [*TEST_SAMPLES*](https://github.com/cbl-nabi/RNAC/tree/main/TEST_SAMPLES) folder to check the successful installation of RNAC.

+4. Datasets

+We have added the RNA sequences of Human, Mouse, *C. elegans* and *A. thaliana* species to compare the performance of other tools with RNAC directly.

 Citation
 -----------